 Don Giovanni, Peter House, 1-2 Oxford St, Manchester, M1 5AN – Visit Now

-Don Giovanni’s has been one of the city’s more sophisticated restaurants for over thirty years, providing gimmick-free meals with a focus on beauty and quality.
-Jean-Christophe Novelli makes for a perfect addition to the fold and these exquisite meals are sure to satisfy all palates.
+Don Giovanni’s has been one of the city’s most well-known Italian restaurants for over thirty years, providing gimmick-free meals with a focus on traditional Mediterranean ingredients.
+Although the regular menu differs from these dishes, Jean-Christophe Novelli makes for a perfect addition to the fold and when he returns next year, it’s certainly worth booking a table.